 8. Agios Fokas, good place to stay in Kos for a secluded stay

-Primarily known for its picturesque white-and-black sand beach, Agios Fokas is a beach area within close proximity to Kos Town.
+Primarily known for its picturesque beach, Agios Fokas is a beach area within close proximity to Kos Town.
 It still retains a secluded vibe and you’ll be sure to find peace and quiet.

 The Agios Fokas beach is the main attraction here.
 With a mix of black sand and pebbles, this beach is usually far less busy than the packed beaches of Kos Town.
 Be forewarned (especially for young children!) that the left hand stretch of the beach is used by nudists.